-Rabbi Levi Y. Garelik Sichosacademy.org
+Rabbi Levi Y. Garelik Sichos.online

 - Tachanun is not recited from Rosh Chodesh until (including) 12 Sivan. - Haircuts: Our Minhag is not to get a haircut prior to Erev Shovuos.
-This year it may be done on Erev Shabbos (Bamidbar), 4 Sivan, the whole day (not like Erev Pesach that it may done until Chatzos).
+It may be done on Erev Shovuos the whole day (not like Erev Pesach that it may done until Chatzos).